Word Crimes: Composition

 The song parodies "Blurred Lines" by Robin Thicke, pictured here in December 2013.

 The subject matter in "Word Crimes" was an extension of Yankovic's policy of writing "left-of-center" parodies, especially considering the number of parodies that surface on YouTube.
-Yankovic had surveyed his online competition and was disappointed that many parodies revolved around rape (due to the original song's controversy).
+Yankovic had surveyed his online competition and was disappointed that many parodies revolved around rape (due to the original song's controversy and mixed critical reception).
 To differentiate his version, he opted to make the parody about grammar; "I don't think anybody, to this point, had done a 'Blurred Lines' parody about proper use of grammar," he told NPR.
 Yankovic has considered himself a "grammar nerd", having previously posted photos and video clips to social media sites pointing out grammatical errors in everyday signs, and considered "Word Crimes" his opportunity to put this into song form.
 He considered the song to be both humorously critical of those that have poor grammar, as well as those that are obsessive about grammar, and compared it to how his previous song "Don't Download This Song" was double-edged by poking fun at both those who illegally downloaded music and overprotective labels trying to prevent that.

 "Word Crimes" mocks online commenters and their neglect of standard English grammar.
 In the song, Yankovic spoofs those who use numbers in place of letters, which he criticizes as only acceptable if they are 7-years-old, or Prince (referring to successful Prince songs with numbers in their title, such as "I Would Die 4 U").
 He also lampoons people who use the word literally to describe non-literal situations.
 The song highlights other common prescriptions: Yankovic mentions the usage of less versus fewer, and the use of "to whom" as opposed to "to who".
 Spelling is also brought up, as he states that there is no "x" in the word espresso (n.b. expresso).
-Regarding punctuation, he comments on the use of "it's" as a possessive instead of the correct "its," and the optional use of the Oxford comma.
+Regarding punctuation, he comments on the use of "it's" as a possessive instead of the correct "its", and the optional use of the Oxford comma.
 Yankovic also mentions the common confusion between "doing good", "doing good deeds", and "doing well".
 Also mentioned in the song is the idiom "I couldn't care less" being commonly corrupted as "I could care less".

 Yankovic noted that he deliberately added a split infinitive in the lyrics to see if listeners would notice.
 The line "Try your best to not drool" appears at the end of the song.